Robin440/dummy-db-data/README.md

 # dummy-db-data
-Django project for demonstrate use fake package to generate dummy data for database
+Django project for demonstrate fake package to generate dummy data for database